 Information Epidemic, Protecting Your Attention in the Attention Economy, Digital Mindfulness

-Google, YouTube, LinkedIn, Facebook, Instagram, Snapchat, Twitter, Gmail, Amazon, Apple, Discord, WhatsApp, Telegram, Medium, Spotfiy.
+Google, The New York Times, YouTube, LinkedIn, Facebook, Instagram, Snapchat, Twitter, Gmail, Amazon, Apple, Discord, WhatsApp, Telegram, Medium, Spotfiy.
 Everyone wants our attention today on every platform possible.

 The Internet is the largest social engineering experiment in the history of mankind and we are reaching peak saturation of digital media and social engineering as everyone is forced to compete for everyone’s attention.
 How do we win a war in which the supply of our attention is linear but the demand of our attention is exponential?